Kuttam Pokuna: Water flow

-Restoration
+Restorations

 After having been left unattended for centuries, part of the Kuttam Pokuna was restored by Robert Wilson Ievers (Government Agent of the North Central Province) during the period 1885 to 1892.
 Unfortunately, several of the large parapet stones of the northern pond were used to restore the lower eastern side of the southern pond.
 Because of this, not all stones could be placed in their original positions during the later full restoration (see below).

 Between 1950 and 1955 the ponds were fully restored, including the surrounding compound wall.
 Most of the original punkalas turned out to be missing.
 They had either been stolen or destroyed.
 These punkalas were replaced by faithful, concrete copies of the ones that were found on the site.
 The underground drain was left unrestored.

-Dr. Senarath Paranavithana, Archaeological Commissioner of the Department of Archaeology of Sri Lanka from 1940 to 1956, was actively involved in the restoration of the ponds.
+Senarath Paranavithana, Archaeological Commissioner of the Department of Archaeology of Sri Lanka from 1940 to 1956, was actively involved in the restoration of the ponds.
 During the restoration activities, a metal pot was found on the bottom of one of the ponds.
 In it were some small figurines, like a frog, a tortoise, a crab, several fish, a metal conch and a dancing woman.
 These artifacts are now in the Anuradhapura Museum.